30 Tricky QA Interview Questions and Answers in 2023

 7. What Do You Understand About Bug Leakage and Bug Release?

-A bug leak occurs when a bug should have been found in previous builds or versions of the application.
+- A bug leak occurs when the bug is missed in previous builds or versions of the application.

-A bug leakage is a fault that occurs while testing but is discovered later by the tester or end-user.
+- A bug leakage is a fault that happens while testing but is discovered later by the tester or end-user.

 8. What Do You Mean by Monkey Testing?